Pakistan mosque blast kills at least 13: police

-QUETTA, Pakistan (Reuters) - A blast at a mosque in the city of Quetta in southwestern Pakistan on Friday killed at least 13 people, including a senior police officer, and injured 20 others, police said.
+QUETTA, Pakistan (Reuters) - A blast at a mosque in Quetta in southwestern Pakistan on Friday killed at least 13 people, including a senior police officer, and injured 20 others, police said.

-Police said an improvised explosive device had been planted in the mosque inside a seminary.
-It went off during evening prayers on Friday.
+Police said an improvised explosive device had been planted at the mosque inside a seminary in the city, the capital of Balochistan province, which borders Afghanistan and Iran.

+It exploded during evening prayers on Friday, the second bombing in Quetta this week.

 “So far, 13 bodies and 20 injured have been brought here,” Dr Wasim Baig, spokesman for a local hospital told Reuters, adding that many of the injured were in serious condition.